Stefan-ztlr/DOD-Project/README.md

 # Breakout Game

-A breakout clone that implements a multi threaded spatial grid and an ECS system to try and simulate a high number of entities in this case balls.
+A breakout clone that implements a multi threaded spatial grid and an ECS system to try and simulate a high number of entities, in this case balls.

 # Game Mechanics
 - destroying a brick can cause a powerup to drop, once picked up it doubles the amount of balls on the screen